pivotal-cf/docs-pks/console-deploy-wizard.hbs.md

 ### <a id='nsxt-byot'></a>Configure a Bring Your Own Topology Deployment to VMware NSX

-Provide information about an VMware NSX network that you have already fully configured for use with Tanzu Kubernetes Grid Integrated Edition.
+Provide information about an VMware NSX network that you have already fully configured for use with {{  vars.product }}.
 Make sure that your VMware NSX setup satisfies the [Prerequisites for a Bring Your Own Topology Deployment to VMware NSX](console-prereqs-nsxt-byot.html) before you begin.

 To provide information about an VMware NSX network: